szabgab/rust.code-maven.com/pages/surrealdb-cli-multi-counter.md

 ### Connect to the database on the filesystem

-Then we connect to the databse folder via the `RocksDb` driver.
+Then we connect to the database folder via the `RocksDb` driver.

 ```rust
 let db = Surreal::new::<RocksDb>(database_folder).await?;